philnewm/blog-articles/molecule_getting_started/ansible_molecule_using_vagrant_and_virtualbox.md

 Place these tasks into a file called `tests.yml` in the tasks directory to make them easily accessible.
 Now you should be able to run `molecule verify` to have these tests run against the virtual machine.

-@@TODO add user/super-user prefix to commands

 ## Wrap-Up

 ---

-Now you got a basic functional setup to implement an Ansible role and test it in an automated and easy to use way against VirtualBox virtual machines.
+Now you got a basic setup to implement an Ansible role and test it in an automated and easy to use way against VirtualBox virtual machines.
-This kind of setup is also quite extensible with additional automations and convenience features as I'll show you in the following articles of this series.
+This kind of setup is also quite extensible with additional logic and convenience features as I'll show you in the following articles of this series.

 @@ TODO research what other put here in the end